cewing/codefellows_f2_python/source/session04.rst

         do_something()
         f = open('missing.txt')
     except IOError:
-        print "couldn't open missing.txt"
+        print(u"couldn't open missing.txt")
     else:
         process(f) # only called if there was no exception

 Advantage:
   you know where the Exception came from

 Exceptions -- using them
 ------------------------